 Uber does operate in London, and while many people are used to thinking of getting around London as synonymous with black cabs, most Londoners (particularly younger ones) use Uber.

-The argument to using Uber is that it is much cheaper than using a black cab, but black cab drivers are much more knowledgeable about the city and of course, it is an iconic experience.
+The argument to using Uber is that it is much cheaper than using a black cab (note: this isn’t as much the case in 2022), but black cab drivers are much more knowledgeable about the city and of course, it is an iconic experience.

 Understand the pros and cons of each when deciding which option to go for.